 2. Remove barriers to entry, leave room to grow, and get sticky

 Pricing, pricing, pricing

-SaaS buyers are extremely price sensitive, so product pricing and management is paramount.
-As a business you need to provide incentives to potential customers to try your product with as little up-front investment as possible.
+SaaS buyers are extremely price sensitive, so product pricing and management are paramount.
+As a business, you need to provide incentives to potential customers to try your product with as little up-front investment as possible.
 Freemium models, free trials, “better-than-free” deals, and so on will get your product in front of many more eyes than a slick-looking mystery box.
 You also want to A/B test, offer beta programs and limited-time specials in order to get it right.

 After a customer is in the door, provide options and incentives to buy more with minimal effort.
 Most of your revenue will come from recurring subscriptions.
 For example, the customers who like a product for $5/month might like the same product for $50/year (a $10 savings!).